enrichment

 - Run charity events such as Macmillan cake sales.

 - Hold a weekly coffee morning which provides an opportunity for all parents to network, access services and make new friends.
-During Covid disruption this has been virtual.

 The group’s membership is completely informal, some parents come frequently, others just every now and then.
 Some support every event, some just support one or two.